 They say necessity is the mother of invention, but some of these are making us think twice.

-Mousetraps can be so anticlimactic, but this one goes off with a bang.
-An 1882 patent, the frame is designed to hold your favorite peashooter.
+Mousetraps can be so anticlimactic, but this one, patented in 1882, goes off with a bang.
+The frame is designed to hold your favorite peashooter.
 When a rodent steps onto the treadle, a spring yanks on the trigger and sets off the firearm.
 The inventor, James Williams, suggested it would make a good burglar alarm.

 2. “Flatulence Deodorizer”